Skip to main content

 Do not approve a board replacement based on a short post-off run.
 Check the unit's settings for an auto-dry or self-clean mode first.
 The behaviour is usually documented in the manual.

 The fan runs far longer than a normal drying cycle, or stops and restarts at random.
 Unlike a drying delay, the run does not terminate cleanly.
 Unlike electrical instability, there are no odours or breaker events.
-If the off command response is also inconsistent across attempts, the command path is faulty rather than the motor.
+When off command response is inconsistent across attempts, the command path is faulty rather than the motor.

 • Fan run-on feels much longer than usual.